 Lastly and certainly not the least, don’t get too attached.
 You may have always imagined living in your dream house and you may even subconsciously incorporate your own personal style to the property you’ll be selling but, try your hardest and keep the style of your property neutral which will appeal to a wide range of people.
 This will help you avoid making any unnecessary expenses which will then save you money for YOUR own dream house.

-If you want to get the right advice on how you can properly finance any renovations on your home from an experienced mortgage broker in Perth, contact Jess today!
+If you want to get the right advice on how you can properly finance any renovations on your home from an experienced mortgage broker in Perth, contact Gerry today!